Choosing therapies, supports and early interventions: starting with evidence

 Sometimes it isn’t clear what people are saying a therapy, support or early intervention can do or what the end result of the therapy is supposed to be.
 For example, people might claim a therapy will help your child to ‘behave better’ or ‘be more social’.
 They might even claim a therapy will ‘cure’ your child.
 But what do these claims actually mean?

 To get clear information about the claims being made for a therapy, you can ask questions like these:

 - How will you know whether the therapy has worked?

 - What does ‘better’, ‘improvement’ or ‘cure’ really mean?
 That is, what changes in your child should you expect to see?

 - Could the changes be measured by anyone (objectively)?

 - Is there a risk of bias – that is, of seeing what you want to see?

 You won’t always be able to find clear and conclusive evidence.
-For example, the research might say the intervention helps only some children or some problems.
+For example, the research might say the therapy helps only some children or some problems.
 But it’s still best to get as much information as you can.

-- Has the intervention been tested?
+- Has the therapy been tested?